 - Length of the session:

-- The amount of time customers spends using the product in one session.
+- The number of time customers spend using the product in one session.

 - Several sessions per user:

 - The rate of sessions per client during a specific period

 How Does the Product Analysis Tool Work?